launchdarkly/hello-android/README.md

 3. Run your application through the Emulator or on a real device.

-You should receive the message ”Feature flag ‘<flag key>’ is <true/false> for this user”.
+You should receive the message ”Feature flag ‘<flag key>’ is <true/false> for this context”.